 Always treat these folks as the special individuals they are, worthy of investment, because they’re the ones who can and will take you into the future.
 Be sure to explain why what they’re learning is important to the organization and how they’ll use it later on the job.

 Structure group projects in which high-potential employees share data and other resources with their peers, cope with divergent perspectives, and experience joint outcomes.
-These assignments should be complex, multifaceted, and progressive enough so they feel the exercise and deliberate practice.
+These assignments should be complex and multifaceted, and ensure that they get a workout from the exercise and deliberate practice.

 Recognize them for their useful experiments, even if the outcomes are not perfect or as expected.
 Help them see their progress so they can check on their own growing effectiveness.
 Thank them for their deliberate practice and best efforts so long as they are developing sound perspectives and approaches.

-And encourage them to nurture and praise the value of others, to ensure that when they go back to their departments, they don’t lord it over their colleagues.
+And encourage them to nurture and praise the value of others, so that when they return to their departments, they don’t lord it over their colleagues.

 Onward and upward,